logo

 From 25th May 2018, we and our college partners have been compliant with the new UK Data Protection Bill based on the EU General Data Protection Regulation for Oxford Summer Courses.
 We ask for information about you to help us process your application and ensure that we cater to your requirements for your summer school.
 We pass on relevant data, such as dietary requirements, names, and ages, to our college partners for Oxford Summer Courses.
 We abide by UK and EU laws when data is required by authorities, although this will be on a case-by-case basis for Oxford Summer Courses.
 For compliance, you must confirm to us that you give consent for us to use your data in this way, allowing you to attend our courses at Oxford Summer Courses.
 You can confirm to us that you are happy for us to use your contact details in the future to inform you about our products for Oxford Summer Courses.
 You can also inform us not to use this information, in which case we will delete your contact details for Oxford Summer Courses.
 You can read more about data protection in our privacy policy for Oxford Summer Courses.

-In addition to the images we may take for any marketing purposes (which you may opt out of), we find it very helpful for our group leaders at Oxford Summer Courses to have their students' photographs on their devices.
-These are deleted at the end of the summer school course.
-The images we take of activities and of the students during their course are also used for course blogs at Oxford Summer Courses.
+You may opt out of pictures being taken for marketing purposes during your onboarding.
+Any photos taken by the on-course team are deleted at the end of the summer school course if they are not used for marketing purposes.
+The images taken of activities and of the students during their course are also used for course blogs at Oxford Summer Courses.
 Each course team runs a blog, and the link will be shared at the beginning of the summer school course.
-We find that these blogs are reassuring and are enjoyed by parents who are able to see what their children have been doing each day during their summer school at Oxford Summer Courses.
+We find that these blogs are reassuring and are enjoyed by parents who can see what their children have been doing each day during their summer school at Oxford Summer Courses.

 Summer School Programme Information

-Complaints Procedure If there is any problem with your summer school course, we want to be the first to hear about it.
+If there is any problem with your summer school course, we want to be the first to hear about it.
 If you’re experiencing a problem during the summer school course, please contact your Course Director at Oxford Summer Courses.
-If you’re experiencing a problem before or after the summer school course, please contact our admissions team for Oxford Summer Courses.
-To support our students with unforeseen circumstances during their summer school stay in the UK, we provide medical and travel insurance.
-Please see our policies for more details.
-It is essential that you contact us as soon as possible so that we can try to rectify the situation on the spot.
-In the unlikely event that the matter remains unresolved after 5 working days, please ask to speak with a manager, and we will do our utmost to find a satisfactory solution for your summer school experience with Oxford Summer Courses.
+If you’re experiencing a problem before or after the summer school course, please contact our Student Services team via the email address you have or the contact us form.

 Summer School Technology Requirements & Screen Policy